Duty After School: Synopsis

-Duty After School tells the story of the senior students at Sungjin High School as they are conscripted to fight against the attack of a group of mysterious creatures that have covered the sky.
+Duty After School tells the story of the senior students at Sungjin High School as they are conscripted to fight against the attack of a group of mysterious creatures shaped as spheres that have covered the sky in order from them to get extra credit in CSAT.
+Using their university admissions as a leverage the students are trained to get ahold of firearms and survival skills.
+These students manage to learn from Shin Hyun-soo as Lee Chun-ho, A lieutenant and the platoon commander for that very class.